MilesQLi/MilesQLi/README.md

 ## 🧠 About Me

-I'm a researcher and engineer passionate about advancing **Large Language Models (LLMs)** and **Data Science** for impactful, real-world applications.
+I'm an AI researcher and data scientist passionate about advancing **Large Language Models (LLMs)** and **Data Science** for impactful, real-world applications.
 With a Ph.D. in Computer Science from McGill University, I’ve led and contributed to open-source tools and publications at the intersection of deep learning, NLP, and cybersecurity.

-- 🔭 Currently working on: efficient LLM training, scalable inference, and interpretable machine learning
-- 🌱 Exploring: LangChain, LlamaIndex, and reinforcement learning for AI alignment
-- 🧠 Previously: Led a $1.18M academic project on interpretable malware analytics

 ---